MarcelBostelaar/FederatedArchive/devnotes.md

 - [x] Implement download jobs
   - [x] Check that scheduled remote jobs are finished when syncing
 - [x] Add special endpoint for adding a remote (you need its id)
-- [ ] Add code to automatically try http or https in a url request in the api
 - [x] Implement urllib.parse (function quote) to the url args
 - [x] Do not expose unfinished revisions (or their files) in api
 - [x] Automatically add scheduled rechecking of remotes if it doesnt exist in the job queue